johnlokerse/website-healthcheck/README.md

 # Website Healthcheck Action

-This actions checks your website if it's returning statuscode 200 and checks for specified text on the given page.
+This actions checks your website if it's returning status code 200 and checks for specified text on the given page.

 An example of website-healthcheck in a GitHub Action: